ErragotiAsha/cobl-002-multi-region-support/README.md

 Ensure the following are available before implementation:

 - AWS Account with CloudOps permissions
 - Two AWS Regions selected (e.g., `us-east-1` as primary, `us-west-2` as secondary)
 - AWS CLI installed and configured
 - Terraform installed
 - GitHub Repository
-- S3 Buckets in both regions for replication
-- IAM User with required permissions to create roles, policies, and CRR
+- IAM User with required permissions to create roles, policies, and S3 CRR

 ---